JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `claimColonyFunds`

-Move any funds received by the colony in `_token` denomination to the top-level domain pot,
+Move any funds received by the colony in `_token` denomination to the top-level domain pot, siphoning off a small amount to the reward pot.
+If called against a colony's own token, no fee is taken

 **Parameters**